erfan2255/TS2E/README.md

 * FreeTime (EP7)
 * Apartment Life (EP8)

-Check out Engine Guide list to see which Expansions & Stuffs Packs are supported
+Check out Engine Guide list to see which expansions & stuffs packs are supported

 <!-- INSTALLATION -->
 ### Installation